Newborn With Mercury Poisoning Lives for Just Seven Hours After Birth

 However, the latest updates have reported that the baby didn’t make it.
 She passed away on 13th September, having been alive for a mere seven hours.

 Birth Defects Caused by Mercury, Says Health Agency

-Apparently, the baby’s father was often exposed to the harmful material as he works as an artisinal gold miner.
+Apparently, the baby’s father was often exposed to the harmful material as he works as an artisanal gold miner.
 This knowledge led to health experts suspecting that the cause of the baby’s deformities was due to mercury poisoning.

 Mercury is a heavy metal that is toxic to adults.
-Its effects on unborn babies are throughly researched, often pinpointing it to be the source of birth defects and irregularities in the nervous system.
+Its effects on unborn babies are thoroughly researched, often pinpointing it to be the source of birth defects and irregularities in the nervous system.

 The harmful material is widely used to extract gold within ore in gold mining processing sites.
-A United Nations Development Programme (UNDP) report states that Indonesia hosts among the largest number of artisanal mines globally.
+A United Nations Development Programme (UNDP) report states that Indonesia hosts the largest number of artisanal mines globally.